This easy Homemade Caramel recipe takes only 10 minutes to make with only a few simple ingredients and there’s no candy thermometer required.

 To use this recipe for a caramel sauce, increase the cream to a half cup and simply use it before it thickens too much.
 As it cools it will thicken and set so you can just reheat it slightly when you want to use it as a fluid sauce.

-How To Make Homemade caramel
+How To Make Homemade Caramel

 - Melt the sugar and brown sugar until fluid.